chieule12345/Final-porject--STAT228/README.md

 - **Intercept:** This corresponds to the expected Gini index when GDP per capita is zero and for the baseline category.
 (Here, by our factor coding, the baseline is “Developing” countries.)
 The intercept is not very interpretable in a practical sense because no country has zero GDP per capita, but it gives a starting point for the model.
 - **GDP_per_capita coefficient:** This value indicates how much the Gini index is expected to change with a one-unit (\$1) increase in GDP per capita, holding the country category constant.
 In our sample, this coefficient is very small in magnitude (since \$1 is a tiny change relative to typical GDP levels) and not statistically significant.
 If we scale this to, say, \$1000 increments, we might interpret it as the effect per \$1000 of GDP.
 The sign of the coefficient (which might be slightly negative or around zero in the output) would tell us the direction of the relationship.
 We would expect, in a larger real dataset, to see a **negative** coefficient here (indicating that higher GDP per capita leads to a lower Gini index, i.e., less inequality).
 - **category (Developed) coefficient:** This represents the difference in Gini index between Developed and Developing countries, *after controlling for GDP per capita*.
 In the summary output, you’ll see a coefficient for `categoryDeveloped` (if “Developing” is the baseline).
 A **negative** value for this coefficient would imply that, at a given level of GDP per capita, developed countries have a lower Gini index than developing countries.
-In our simulation, the coefficient is negative (suggesting developed countries tend to have lower inequality than developing ones even at similar income levels), although with only 10 data points the statistical significance is marginal.
+In our simulation, the coefficient is negative (suggesting developed countries tend to have lower inequality than developing ones even at similar income levels), although with only 10 data points, the statistical significance is marginal.
 In a real-world scenario with many countries, we might find this effect to be significant if there are structural differences affecting inequality beyond just GDP.
 - **R-squared and p-values:** The model output also provides an R-squared (how much variance in inequality is explained by our two predictors) and p-values for each coefficient.
 With a comprehensive dataset, we could assess how well GDP and development status together explain inequality differences.
 We expect a decent portion of variability to be explained by these factors, though certainly not all (since many other factors can influence inequality).

 *Interpretation:* The regression analysis in summary helps quantify our earlier observations.
 It can tell us, for example, *“How much lower is the Gini index expected to be if a country is developed versus developing, assuming they had the same GDP per capita?”* and *“How strongly (and in what direction) is GDP per capita itself associated with inequality, after accounting for a country’s development category?”*.
 In our illustrative data, the model suggests that being a developed country is associated with a substantially lower Gini index compared to a developing country with similar GDP.
 The GDP per capita effect was not very pronounced here due to the small sample and the fact that GDP and category are somewhat correlated (developed countries all have high GDP in our data).
 In a full analysis with more data, we might see a clearer trend where higher GDP per capita contributes to lower inequality.